George Sugihara

-George Sugihara (born in Tokyo, Japan) is currently a professor of biological oceanography in the Physical Oceanography Research Division at the Scripps Institution of Oceanography, where he is the inaugural holder of the McQuown Chair in Natural Science.
-Sugihara is a theoretical biologist who works across a variety of fields ranging from ecology and landscape ecology, to epidemiology, to genetics, to geoscience and atmospheric science, to quantitative finance and economics.
+George Sugihara is a professor of biological oceanography and complex systems at the Scripps Institution of Oceanography where he is the inaugural holder of the McQuown Chair in Natural Science.

 His work involves inductive theoretical approaches to understanding nature from observational data.
 The general approach is different from most theory and involves minimalist inductive theory – Inductive data-driven explorations of nature using minimal assumptions.
 The aim is to avoid inevitable assumptions of deductive first-principle models and produce an understanding that passes the validation test of out-of-sample prediction.
 His initial work on fisheries as complex, chaotic systems led to work on financial networks and prediction of chaotic systems.

-Other notable research relates some of his early work on topology and assembly in ecological systems to recent work on social systems and work on generic early warning signs of critical transitions that apply across many apparently different classes of systems.

-Biography
+Research interests

+Research interests include complexity theory, nonlinear dynamics, ecology, cryptic pathology, food web structure, species abundance patterns, conservation biology, biological control, neuroscience, epidemiology, geoscience, empirical climate modelling, quantitative finance, economics, fisheries forecasting, and the design and implementation of derivatives markets for fisheries.

+Education

-George Sugihara studied Natural Resources at the University of Michigan, where he received a B.S. in 1973.
-He did something after graduation, but returned to Ann Arbor to take graduate courses in mathematics.
-In 1978, he matriculated at Princeton University, where he studied mathematical ecology under the supervision of Robert May, earning an M.S. in biology in 1980 and PhD in mathematical biology in 1983.
-While at Princeton, he was awarded the Ogden Porter Jacobus Prize, Princeton University Graduate School's highest academic honor.
+Sugihara studied natural resources at the University of Michigan, where he received a BS in 1973.
+At Princeton University he studied mathematical ecology under Robert May earning a MS in biology in 1980 and PhD in mathematical biology in 1983.

-Sugihara started his career as Wigner Prize Fellow at Oak Ridge National Laboratory and concurrently associate professor of Mathematics at the University of Tennessee.
-In 1986, he joined Scripps Institution of Oceanography (SIO).
-From 1997–2002, Sugihara took leave from SIO to work in Deutsche Bank on quantitative finance becoming a Managing Director.
+While at Princeton he made important contributions to species abundance by identifying regularities in hierarchical community structure expressed by sequentially divided niches.
+The hierarchical structure, representing a minimal form of community structure, derives from evolutionary and ecological drivers generating species diversity accounting for observed abundance structures.